google/WebFundamentals/src/site/tools/setup/devtools.markdown

 ## Set up emulation and debugging tools

-Don't put off debugging your site across multiple projects.
-A very simple first step is to set up a device emulation that integrates with debugging tools.
+Don't put off debugging your site across multiple devices.
+A very simple first step is to set up device emulation that integrates with debugging tools.

 Using device emulation,
 you can project your site on any screen size,